ekeilty17/ekeilty17.github.io/about/professional-career.md

 <details>
 <summary></summary>

-<h3><a href="https://www.tiff.net/" target="_blank">Toronto International Film Festival</a></h3>
+<h3><a href="https://www.tiff.net/" target="_blank">Toronto International Film Festival</a> (TIFF)</h3>
 <span class="post-date work-experience-date">Sep 2018 &nbsp; and &nbsp; Sep 2019</span>

 <p>The Toronto International Film Festival occurs every year, debuting a variety of films.
-I volunteered and just helped direct people to their theatre and being an usher to deal with any conflicts during the showings.
+I volunteered and just helped direct people to their theatre and deal with any conflicts during the showings.
 It was extremely fun.
 I highly recommend it to others.</p>

 <br>